-Henry Koperski a musician, composer and entertainer living in New York City.
+Henry Koperski a composer, musician and entertainer living in New York City.

 Henry was born and raised in Grand Rapids, MI.
 His mother, coloratura soprano, Diane Penning gave him an early appreciation for music and art, beginning with piano lessons around age 4.
 Growing up, Henry took music very seriously, as he studied piano, saxophone, and bassoon, and later competed in festivals and competitions across the state.

 Henry double-majored in Jazz Saxophone Performance and Classical Bassoon Performance at Western Michigan University (rated as one of the top 10 jazz programs in the country) and graduated with a Bachelors in Music.
 He participated in 11 different university ensembles, including Gold Company, the internationally renowned vocal jazz group, led by Steve Zegree.

 After graduating, Henry moved to New York City in 2011 to pursue a career in music.
 As a pianist he quickly began playing piano for cabaret and theater, and as a saxophonist performing with a variety of different bands of many genres.